Welcome to the Gerrit Smith Estate

-Grounds are open daily dawn to dusk
+The Estate grounds are open year-round, daily dawn to dusk.

 The Gerrit Smith Estate was the lifetime home and office of Gerrit Smith (1797-1874).
 Driven by his liberal ideas and empowered by his wealth, he was one of the most powerful abolitionists in the United States.
 Scores of abolitionists received support and renewed commitment to the cause of freedom at Smith’s home in Peterboro.